jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 Key building block components which require a close monitoring include:

 The book [The Datacenter as a Computer: An Introduction to the Design of Warehouse-Scale Machines](https://ai.google/research/pubs/pub41606), written by Google engineers, provide a very good description of the various parts which make up a data center.
+It also identifies that less than 10% of outages are caused by hardware, approximately 60% by software, and that operation and maintenance failure account for 20%.

 #### Troubleshooting Services